5 ways AI is transforming supply chain analytics

-AI systems evaluate incredibly large and unstructured data sets, finding patterns and deviations which allow them to make intelligent, data-based decisions to reach optimal outcomes.
+AI systems evaluate incredibly large and unstructured data sets, finding patterns and deviations that allow them to make intelligent, data-based decisions to reach optimal outcomes.
 This unique ability to create meaning from unrelated, disparate information allows AI systems to match or sometimes exceed human problem-solving ability, and do so at scale.

 Because of the vast amount of data involved in modern supply chain management, and because of the propensity for human error to create critical and pervasive issues, AI’s proficiency at streamlining and automating supply chain management is game-changing.